Academic-ID/sapienAI/README.md

 ## General Application Settings

-These variables control the core behavior and environment of the application.
+These variables control the core behaviour and environment of the application.

-This does not need to updated if using the provided docker compose file.
-If you change the ports here, make sure you update the relevant ports in the docker compose files.
+This does not need to be updated if using the provided Docker Compose file.
+If you change the ports here, make sure you update the relevant ports in the Docker Compose files.

 | Environment Variable  | Description                                                  | Type                                     | Default Value           |
 | :-------------------- | :----------------------------------------------------------- | :--------------------------------------- | :---------------------- |